bokhary3/SwiftyOptional/README.md

 Wrapped Double: \(unwrappedDouble.swiftyValue)
 """)

-print("""
+// Also can set your default value when wrapped value is nil print("""
 Wrapped String: \(unwrappedString.swiftyDefault(value: "non")), set non if unwrappedString is nil Wrapped Int: \(unwrappedInt.swiftyDefault(value: 1)), set 0 if unwrappedInt is nil